Paw Aware

 WooFDriver's Team Bootied Up

-I use booties and waxes when conditions warrant, but usually sparingly because it’s important to keep the callus on a Dog’s pads healthy to keep them less injury prone and booties can prevent that.
+I use booties and waxes when conditions warrant, but usually sparingly because it’s important to keep the skin on a Dog’s pads healthy to keep them less injury prone and booties can prevent that.

 It’s important to learn the way a particular dog runs and understand if there are issues causing abnormal or unnecessary pad wear that may be dog not surface dependent and then address accordingly.